brgr/books-app/inspiration.md

 Not directly related to anything with books.

-### Open Projects in General
+### Free and Open Projects in General

-Open projects in general, that are nicely done.
+Free and open projects in general, that are nicely done.

 - [lichess][2]: Play chess online.
 It's a really nice website used by many people all over the world.
 The author relies fully on donations.
 [Here][3] is a nice list of how many donations the author gets and how it is spent.
 [Here][4] is a